cis198-2016s/homework/final/README.md

 * If you make a new project, we _prefer_ (but don't require) things that haven't been done in Rust before.

 * Your idea needs to be doable in 3 weeks.
-This will probably be all of your 198 work during those weeks, so schedule accordingly.
+This will be all of your 198 work during those weeks, so schedule accordingly.

 * We expect you to do about (3 weeks * 0.5 credit) worth of work per person - but what that means is subjective.
-More work will mean a more impressive project!
+More work will mean a more impressive project - but it's much more important that you finish!

 * If your idea is in danger of being too big, you need to have a plan for how to scale it back.
 Carve out a reasonable subset of the idea as your baseline,